 Debut: Captain America #117 (September 1969)

 A vigilante whom Captain America befriended, Sam Wilson is a stalwart member of the Avengers who uses a combination of finesse befitting a bird of prey with technology that allows him to soar through the air, protecting his allies and routing enemies from the skies.

-- Composite Character: His design heavily evokes his comic counterpart, but a little more teched up like the MCU version.
+- Composite Character: His design heavily evokes his comic counterpart, but a little more teched up like the MCU version, and he also wields a pair of guns.
 Also, Redwing is a drone like in the MCU.